 It is a competitive admission process.
 Admission decisions are based on the cumulative GPA, grade trends, and application statement.
 Application deadlines are May 1 for fall admission and December 1 for spring admission.
-Applications for this program are available on the Web at: www.indiana.edu/~spea/prospective\students/undergrad/admissions/index.shtml.
+Applications for the Bloomington program are available on the Web at: http://helpnet.iu.edu/apps/speabl/undergradApplications/Default3.aspx